Are Lhasa Apsos Good with Kids? Family Guide

 Teaching Children

-Among small breeds in the non-sporting group, the Lhasa Apso stands out for its particular blend of physical characteristics and behavioral tendencies.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Among small breeds in the non-sporting group, the Lhasa Apso stands out for its specific mix of physical characteristics and behavioral tendencies.
+Activity needs are individual, not just breed-determined — age, health status, and temperament all modify the baseline.

 Supervision Rules